panoply/syncify/readme.md

 # @liquify/syncify

 Fast, extensible and superior alternative Shopify [theme kit](https://shopify.github.io/themekit/) tool.
 Syncify applies an intuitive approach for theme development that extends upon your existing build tools.
-It ships with a powerful and informative CLI, supports multiple storefront theme synchronization with watch, upload, download and metafield capabilities included.
+It ships with a powerful and informative CLI, hot reloading of assets and views, supports multiple storefront theme synchronization with watch, upload, download and metafield capabilities included.

 **Syncify exists as part of the [Liquify](https://liquify.dev) project**

 ### Key Features

 - Upload, download and watch multiple storefronts and/or themes.
+- Hot reloading support for assets and views.
 - Clear, concise, informative and beautiful CLI logging.
 - Supports HTML + Liquid and JSON minification.
 - An elegant directory based metafields sync approach using JSON files.